pytorch/glow/docs/IR.md

 the compilation of the program.
 Inputs and outputs of Glow programs should be modeled using Placeholder nodes.
 Concrete tensors are attached to placeholder nodes during the compilation of the program, and not before.
-This means that unlike constants, the optimizer can’t inspect or mutate the content of Placeholder nodes.
+This means that unlike constants, the optimizer can't inspect or mutate the content of Placeholder nodes.
 The same program could be compiled using different bound tensors without changing the semantics of the program.